 Dorm room in Barnacles Hostel.

-If we book a Hotel room when we are travelling then we are very particular about our choices.
-They have to have a free breakfast and be centrally located to make them worth the extra cost.
+If we book a Hotel room when we travel, we are very particular about our choices.
+They have to have complimentary breakfast and be centrally located to make them worth the extra cost.

 Private rooms.
 What else do we have to say?
-After three years of travelling it is nice to be able to escape for a few hours in privacy.
+After three years of traveling, it is nice to escape for a few hours in privacy.

-Hotel rooms are often nicer than Hostel rooms with more space and larger beds.
+Hotel rooms are often nicer than Hostel rooms, with more space and more extensive beds.

-As members of the Hotels.com reward scheme we can earn free accommodation the more we book online.
-You should definitely check it out if you stay in Hotels.
+As members of the Hotels.com reward scheme, we can earn free accommodation the more we book online.
+You should check it out if you stay in Hotels.

-Hotels often have some sort of fitness facilities such as a pool or small gym.
-This is really important to us while travelling.
+Hotels often have fitness facilities such as a pool or small gym.
+This is important to us while traveling.

-Hotel chains such as the Radisson Blu or the Starwood group will have the same high quality around the world.
+Hotel chains such as the Radisson Blu or the Starwood group will have the same high quality worldwide.

-Hotels can be quite sterile in nature.
+Hotels can be pretty sterile.
 We don’t mean clean, because that is nice, but they can be very business-like.

 While front desk staff are friendly, they won’t go out of their way to help you find adventures and things to do.

-There is little to no social scene or a chance to meet with other travellers.
-And if they have a bar on site it is likely to be expensive and dull.
+There is little to no social scene or a chance to meet with other travelers.
+And if they have a bar on-site, it is likely to be expensive and dull.

 There won’t be any kitchen facilities so that you can cook for yourself.
 Restaurants are often your only option.

-We have recently discovered short-term apartment rentals while we are travelling.
-Basically how they work is that someone either has a couple of spare rooms in their own apartment that they rent to you, while they are still there, or they have a whole apartment you can rent out for your stay.
+We have recently discovered short-term apartment rentals while we are traveling.
+They work because someone either has a couple of spare rooms in their apartment that they rent to you while they are still there, or they have a whole apartment you can rent out for your stay.

-Some of them are wonderful, while some can be misleading in their descriptions.
+Some are wonderful, while some can be misleading in their descriptions.

-Apartments can feel like a home away from home when you are stepping outside your comfort zone.
+Apartments can feel like a home away from home when stepping outside your comfort zone.
 Having a homely base to come back to each day makes a huge difference to travel happiness.
 Here are some worldwide vacation apartments from WorldEscape.

 Kitchen facilities allow you to cook with ingredients picked up from local markets and help you travel for longer on your budget.

-Affordable apartments are not usually located centrally which means they will be quieter allowing privacy and lots of relaxing after being on the go all day.
+Affordable apartments are not usually located centrally, which means they will be quieter, allowing privacy and lots of relaxation after being on the go all day.

-With a group of travellers you get the benefit of all being in the same apartment which makes the travelling experience better.
-Most of the time.
+With a group of travelers, you get the benefit of all beings in the same apartment, which makes the traveling experience better—most of the time.

-If you are renting out a room in someones shared apartment, it can be extremely awkward and you feel as if you are intruding in their private lives.
+If you rent out a room in someone’s shared apartment, it can be extremely awkward, and you feel as if you are intruding in their private lives.